chgChang/CEN5035-Project/front_end/Frontend Document.md

 ## Visit Website

 User should login or register account first.
 After this, user is able to visit our welcome page.
-We privide pages for this web application.
+We privide 4 pages for this web application.

 ### Welcome Page

 We provide a dashboard for commodities overview and a search funtion that could be used to find items the user wants by key word.
+We show each item with the information of item picture, item name, item discription.
+We provide a funtion to add item to cart.

 ### Cart List

+We show each item with the information of item picture, item name, item discription and item number.
 User could check his/her items in the cart, change the number of the items, delete the items and checkout here.

 ### Checkout Page